 To Conclude

-Fiber optic cables are the superior choice for data transfer applications.
+Fiber cable internet are emerging as the superior choice for data transfer applications.
 They are capable of carrying large amounts of data, over long distances, at high speeds, with minimal interference and degradation.

 They are more durable, more cost-effective, and easier to install in various places.
 For these reasons, fiber optic cables are quickly becoming the preferred choice for a variety of applications.